hartwigmedical/hmftools/bachelor/README.md

 ## Configuration
 Bachelor uses 2 config files:
 * an XML config file specifying the genes and effects to filter on, and blacklist entries for known exceptions
-* optionally a file of ClinVar variant data to set pathgenic status
+* optionally a file of ClinVar variant data to set pathogenic status

 This very basic example has a single criteria: missense variants in BRCA2.